telekom-security/tpotce/README.md

 <br><br>

 ## Updates
-While security update are installed automatically by the OS and docker images are pulled once per day (`/etc/crontab`) to check for updated images, T-Pot offers the option to be updated to the latest master and / or upgrade a previous version.
-Updating and upgrading always introduces the risk of losing your data, so it is heavily encouraged you backup your machine before proceeding.
+While security updates are installed automatically by the OS and docker images are pulled once per day (`/etc/crontab`) to check for updated images, T-Pot offers the option to be updated to the latest master and / or upgrade a previous version.
+Updating and upgrading always introduces the risk of losing your data, so it is heavily encouraged to backup your machine before proceeding.
 <br><br>
 Should an update fail, opening an issue or a discussion will help to improve things in the future, but the solution will always be to perform a ***fresh install*** as we simply ***cannot*** provide any support for lost data!
 <br>